alph25011/cafe-sales-data-cleaning-and--analysis/README.md

 ------------------------- Overview --------------------------

 This project focuses on cleaning a messy café sales dataset and performing exploratory data analysis (EDA) to extract actionable insights about sales trends, product performance, and customer behavior.
+Further extracting logical insights using Visualisation of the cleandes dataset

 ---